claudio-m/html-to-adf/README.md

 Using TinyMCE as editor, it is possible to obtain the document from the editor and transform it to ADF.

-The method is very simple, it allow to integrate Atlassian products, like Jira using HTML content.
+The method is very simple, it allows to integrate Atlassian products, like Jira using HTML content.

 ## TODO